dvgodoy/DSR-Spark-Class/README.md

 - HTTPS with source Anywhere
 - Custom TCP Rule with Port 8888 and source Anywhere
 #### 1.5 After your instance is ready, you can SSH into it:
-ssh -i <YOUR KEY PAIR FILE>.pem ubuntu@ec2-<IP OF YOUR INSTANCE>.us-west-2.compute.amazonaws.com
+- ssh -i mykeypairfile.pem ubuntu@ec2-XX-XX-XX-XX.us-west-2.compute.amazonaws.com
 #### 1.6 Update and then install Git
 - sudo apt-get update
 - sudo apt-get install git